kentleonardi09/Portofolio-Project-Part-1/Question 29/README.md

-# Question 29: Find a publicly available AI-generated image, video, or audio clip, use at least one detection or verification tool to analyse it.
+# Question 29

+## Title
+Analyse an AI-Generated Media Using a Detection Tool

-## Description
+## Explanation
-For this task, I identified a publicly available AI-generated image created by **DALL·E 3** from OpenAI’s official gallery.
-To verify its origin, I used **Hive Moderation**, a specialized AI detection tool designed to identify synthetic media.
-These tools look for "digital signatures" and pixel-level inconsistencies that are characteristic of generative models but absent in natural photography.
+To do this, I found a publicly accessible AI-generated image from OpenAI’s official gallery made with their DALL·E 3 model and ran it in Hive Moderation, an AI Detection tool that checks digital signatures and pixel-level inconsistencies that generative models present however natural images never will.

 ## Proof of Discovery